Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

 Usage:

 Download the python script, change the location in def main() where your .ys1 files will be located eg: home = os.path.expanduser( '~/Saved_TX/' ).
 This same line is also in DaikonRX and may need to be changed for you.
-Create/receive and save .ys1 files, then rn DaikonTX and Send.
+Create/receive and save .ys1 files, then run DaikonTX and Send.

 # In Progress:
 - Flipper RAW Format